 Series B in 2017

-Reserve Media, Inc. offers a digital dining concierge service that connects restaurants with diners, enhancing the overall dining experience.
-Founded in 2013 and headquartered in New York City, with additional offices in Los Angeles, San Francisco, and Boston, Reserve provides a platform that allows customers to discover restaurants, make reservations, and enjoy personalized services.
-For restaurant partners, the platform reduces reservation cancellations, enhances customer relationship management, and provides actionable insights to improve business operations.
-With a mission to become the preferred booking method for all reservations, Reserve has established partnerships with many prominent restaurateurs.
-The service is accessible through a mobile application available on both iOS and Android devices.
-In 2018, Reserve Media, Inc. became a subsidiary of Resy Network, Inc.
+Reserve Media, Inc. is a hospitality technology company that offers a digital dining concierge service designed to connect restaurants with diners.
+Founded in 2013 and headquartered in New York City, with additional offices in Los Angeles, San Francisco, and Boston, Reserve provides a platform that allows customers to discover restaurants, make reservations, and receive personalized services, while also enabling restaurants to enhance their customer relationship management and gain valuable insights into their operations.
+The platform aims to reduce reservation cancellations and improve the overall dining experience by streamlining the booking process.
+Reserve has established partnerships with numerous renowned chefs and restaurateurs, positioning itself as a leading resource in the industry.
+The service is accessible through a mobile app available for both iOS and Android devices.
+As of 2018, Reserve Media operates as a subsidiary of Resy Network, Inc.

 Uplevel Security